-Papules are a type of acne that are inflamed and appear as small red dots or bumps on the skin.
+Papules are types of acne that are inflamed and appear as small red dots or bumps on the skin.
 These may or may not be sensitive to touch, but refrain from picking on the rashes, as it can result in scars.

-This is one of the more severe types of acne which is much larger than papules or pustules.
+These are some of the more severe types of acne which are much larger than papules or pustules.
 A nodule is a painful and inflamed bump.
-It doesn’t have pus and is hard to the touch.
+It doesn’t have pus and is hard to touch.
 This can only be cured by proper medical treatment and usually requires the use of strong medicines.

 Acne that is deep, appears big, and is pus filled, is called a cyst.
 It is quite painful to touch and needs immediate attention from a doctor.